How to revise for Business

 Past papers are the most effective way to revise for Business.
 These are papers similar to what you’ll be handed in an exam.
 They’ll have example questions in an exam format for you to practise answering.
 Past papers are ones that have been used in actual exams in previous years.
 They’ve got questions that students before you actually had to answer in an exam setting!

-Complete past papers and mark them using the mark scheme provided or bring them to Miss Devlin, Mrs D'Costa or Mr Barry for marking.
+Complete past papers and mark them using the mark scheme provided or bring them to Mrs Niblett or Mrs D'Costa for marking.

 Make sure you time yourself when answering questions - time is tight in the exam, you must be prepared for this!

 A Level Business Past papers: (Paper 1, 2 and 3)

 Additional revision materials and past papers are available on your revision USB.

 Mind maps allow you to organise information better visually, through the use of branches and sub-branches.
 It takes away from daunting stacks of notes and they help to boost your memory and can make study a more creative and appealing pursuit.

 Break each mind map down into the unit or theme you are revising and then test yourself with some exam questions to establish how well you have retained the information!